 Instead of a flat rate, the fees depend on the tier a transaction falls under, which usually depends on the credit card type and how the payment was made.
 Let’s take a look.

-• Qualified – This is the most basic tier.
+- Qualified – This is the most basic tier.
 Qualified transactions are the simplest type of credit card transactions.
-Low-cost transactions made with standard credit cards fall under this category.
+They generally require a standard card (non-rewards), swiped/dipped (card-present transaction), and settled within 24 hours.
 Merchants benefit from lower prices in processing fees.

-• Mid-qualified – The fees for mid-qualified transactions are higher than those in the qualified tier.
-Processing transactions in the next tier is a little more complicated as they involve payments made online, over the phone, and with rewards cards.
+- Mid-qualified – The fees for mid-qualified transactions are higher than those in the qualified tier.
+Processing transactions in the next tier is a little more complicated, as they involve payments made online, over the phone, and with basic rewards cards.

-• Non-qualified – This tier covers the most complicated transactions and hence is the most expensive.
-These transactions are usually high-risk, such as corporate card payments or those that bypass certain security standards.
+- Non-qualified – This tier covers the most complicated transactions and hence is the most expensive.
+These transactions are usually high-risk, such as modern rewards, corporate, and international cards or those that bypass certain security standards.

 Tiered pricing is just one pricing strategy payment processors use.
 Other popular pricing plans include flat-rate and interchange-plus pricing.